askedrelic/asktherelic.com/_posts/2011-05-28-simple-sidebar-navigation-with-sausage-js.markdown

 });
 $$/code

-### Adding Navigation Ability
+### Bugfixing

 The main thing Sausage.js provides is a sidebar that updates as you scroll, showing your current position among the main elements of the page.
-Great for blogs or documentation and no need to modify your current docs, since it's dynamicly created on the client.
+Great for blogs or documentation and no need to modify your current docs, since it's dynamically created on the client.

-I wanted to add the ability to jump between elements, which Sausage doesn't provide right now.
-Using jQuery, I came up with the code below to cycle through the Sausage elements and create links which scroll to the element you want.
-The main caveat right now is that Sausage watches for browser resizing and redraws itself, which will remove the links.
+I wanted to add the ability to jump between elements, which when I looked, was broken in Sausage and I re-implemented poorly.

 $$code(lang=javascript)
 $.each($('.sausage'), function (i, e) {